Presentations for Globular Operads: Presentations for globular operads

 The relations ensure that the two identity axioms and the associativity axiom, respectively, are satisfied: given 1-pasting diagrams

-in $\bs{A}$ equations i), ii) and iii) yield the following equalities.
+in $\bs{A}$, equations i), ii) and iii) yield the following equalities.

 Observe that the generators in the presentation for $\bs{T_1}$ above correspond to the basic composition operations in an ordinary (1-)category, and the relations correspond to the axioms.
 Once we have formally defined presentations for ($n$-)globular operads we will be able to construct the globular operad for any theory of higher category in an analogous way.
-In Section \ref{weak unbiased section}, we give explicit definitions of the ($n$-)globular operads for weak unbiased higher categories by describing presentations for them.
-In Section \ref{examples section} we do the same for several theories of algebraic $n$-category for $n \leqslant 4$.

-Before we define presentations for $n$-globular operads, it is helpful to understand the process of freely adjoining cells.
-Recall that the category $\mathbf{GColl}_{\bs{n}} \cong \mathbf{GSet}_{\bs{n}} / \mathbf{1}^*$ of $n$-globular collections is a slice of a presheaf category, so $\mathbf{GColl}_{\bs{n}}$ is itself a presheaf category \cite[Lemma 1.4.12]{MKPS}, and is therefore complete and cocomplete.
+Before we proceed, it will be helpful to understand the process of freely adjoining cells.
+Recall that the category $\mathbf{GColl}_{\bs{n}} \cong \mathbf{GSet}_{\bs{n}} / \mathbf{1}^*$ of $n$-globular collections is a slice of a presheaf category (see Definition \ref{GSet_n}), so $\mathbf{GColl}_{\bs{n}}$ is itself a presheaf category \cite[Lemma 1.4.12]{MKPS}, and is therefore complete and cocomplete.
 In particular, $\mathbf{GColl}_{\bs{n}}$ has pushouts, allowing for the the following construction.

 \begin{definition} Let $n$ be a natural number. \begin{enumerate} \item For $k \leqslant n$ the $k$-\textit{ball} $\bs{B_k}$ is the $n$-globular set

 consisting of a single $k$-cell.
 Here the arrows labelled $0$ and $1$ represent the constant functions.